startersclan/source-udp-forwarder/README.md

     - `FORWARD_PROXY_KEY` to the proxy key secret defined in HLStatsX:CE settings

-    - `FORWARD_GAMESERVER_IP` to the gameserver's IP as registered in HLStatsX:CE database
+    - `FORWARD_GAMESERVER_IP` to the gameserver's IP / hostname as registered in HLStatsX:CE database

     - `FORWARD_GAMESERVER_PORT` to the gameserver's PORT as registered in HLStatsX:CE database